Kamukama age 7

 In 2011, a Texas couple walking through Bwindi met Kamukama Jr., a young boy searching for his father.
-The boy could not attend school because his father had abandoned his family leaving his mother unable to afford tuition.
-In Uganda, a country without a quality public education system, students who cannot pay cannot attend school.
+The boy could not attend school because his father had abandoned his family and his mother could not afford tuition.
+In Uganda, a country without a public education system, students who cannot pay tuition cannot attend school.

 The couple arranged for the young boy’s school fees to be paid, and after returning home, were struck by a question: How many more children were there like Kamukama Jr. who did not have access to quality education?
 In that moment, the idea for the Kamukama Foundation was born.